 Yes, you can combine frozen raw pet food with one of our broths, or put one of our meal toppers on it.
 If your dog or cat prefers a mix of kibble and wet food along with some frozen raw food, that’s fine too.
 Just make sure the frozen food is properly thawed before serving with other products.

-Is frozen raw pet food safe?
+Is frozen raw dog and cat food safe?

 Feeding Stella & Chewy’s raw food to your dog or cat is safe, as long as you adhere to proper food handling guidelines (see above).
 We use HPP (high-pressure processing) on all of our raw pet foods to effectively eliminate any harmful pathogens.
 All batches are tested in a third party lab for pathogenic bacteria, and the results are listed on our website so you can look up your product LOT number for peace of mind.
+Learn more about our commitment to food safety and quality.

 Can you cook frozen raw pet food?

-No. Our products should not be cooked, heated, microwaved, nor should they have hot water added. ,A safe method to try, however, is a warm water bath.
-To do a warm water bath, you put the product in a zip-topbag or glass bowl and submerge that in warm (not hot) water for a bit.
+No. Our frozen dog and cat food products should never be cooked, heated, microwaved, nor should they have hot water added.
+A safe method is a warm water bath: put the product in a zip-top bag or glass bowl and submerge that in warm (not hot) water for a bit.
 This will slightly raise the temperature of the food and/or defrost the food more quickly.

 Which is better, frozen or freeze-dried raw pet food?

 In truth, you can’t go wrong with either option!
 Frozen and freeze-dried raw Stella & Chewy’s products are essentially the same and can be given to your pet interchangeably.
-The only difference between the two is that freeze-dried raw contains no moisture, making it shelf-stable unlike frozen raw.
+The only difference between the two is that freeze-dried raw food has no moisture, making it shelf-stable unlike frozen raw.
 It is up to your discretion which format you prefer to feed your pets.

 Frozen Dog and Cat Food From Stella & Chewy’s